Premiums and payment FAQs

 What payment methods can I use?

-• Your bank’s website provides details on setting up a bill payee on your bank account.
-Most bank websites list us as the Workplace Safety and Insurance Board of Ontario - Schedule 1 or WSIB Ontario Sched 1.
+• your bank’s website provides details on setting up a bill payee on your bank account.
+Most bank websites list us as the Workplace Safety and Insurance Board of Ontario - Schedule 1 or WSIB Ontario Sched 1

-• Telephone banking through your financial institution
+• Telephone banking: Available through your financial institution

 How do I pay through the WSIB’s online services?